rocksteadyrose/mongo_scraper/README.md

-# mongo_scraper - HuffPost Dogs Edition
+# Mongo Scraper - HuffPost Dogs Edition

 View the completed site on Heroku <a href="http://rose-mongoscraper.herokuapp.com">here</a>.